 Each week, hundreds of music fans gather to watch the best in Country music do what they do best – perform and entertain.
 Thousands more listen live on the radio.
 These artists perform in a venue that has a rich history, along with the city it resides in.
 This isn’t just any concert venue, it’s THE concert venue.
 If you’re a resident of Nashville, Tennessee or you’ve been there, chances are you’ve seen a show at the Grand Ole Opry.

-The Grand Ole Opry is a weekly American Country music concert that started all the way back in 1925 and to this day is the longest–running radio show in U.S. history.
+The Grand Ole Opry is a weekly American Country music concert that started back in 1925 and to this day is the longest-running radio show in U.S. history.
 It is still a hot commodity today and has helped launch the careers of many throughout the decades.
 To become a member of the Grand Ole Opry is a prestigious honor bestowed upon the biggest and the best in Country music.
 Ernest Tubb, Minnie Pearl, Johnny Cash, Dolly Parton, Willie Nelson, Garth Brooks, Alan Jackson, Carrie Underwood, and Luke Bryan are only some of the names that define and continue to define the Grand Ole Opry.

 The list goes on and on and on.